 The downloaded package files are kept in /var/cache/apt/archives.
-The following shell command can remove these files –
+The following shell command can remove these files:

 sudo apt clean

-If you’ve installed Raspbian through an iso image unlike by copying extracted image files to the SD card mentioned above, Raspbian might not be using the entire space available on the card.
-To utilize the entire space available on the SD card, you will need to expand the file system on Raspbian.
-This can be done by accessing Raspberry Pi configuration settings through the terminal.
+If you’ve installed Raspbian through an iso image (instead of copying the extracted image files to the SD card as mentioned above), it might not be using the entire space available on the card.
+To maximize the SD card, you my need to expand Raspbian‘s file system.
+This can be done by accessing the RPi configuration settings through the terminal.

 Installing other packages

 Raspbian offers several default packages, which can be installed on by using the sudo apt—get command.
 An easy way to explore the available packages and install them is through the “Add/Remove Software” settings.